Marijuana dispensaries in West Detroit, MI

 How to Buy Cannabis at a Detroit Dispensary

-There’s many recreational dispensaries in Detroit (spread out into East Detroit dispensaries and West Detroit dispensaries).
+There are many recreational dispensaries throughout Detroit.
 Hours of operation vary, but most Detroit dispensaries are open from 9am-9pm, and many offer curbside pickup.

 While there aren’t yet recreational dispensaries in Detroit, keep an eye out once licenses are available.
 The good news for recreational dispensaries is that there are many in the surrounding areas.